 Pirate Radio Stations

 1. Radio Atlanta

-Radio Atlanta (the station that eventually merged with Radio Caroline), started as the brainchild of Alan Crawford, an Australian music publisher.
+Radio Atlanta (the station that eventually merged with Radio Caroline) started as the brainchild of Alan Crawford, an Australian music publisher.
 Crawford purchased a boat named the MV Mi Amigo in 1964 and fitted it with some of the best broadcasting equipment on the market.

-Most of Radio Atlanta’s broadcasts were recorded in London and transmitted from the ship.
+A majority of Radio Atlanta’s broadcasts were recorded in London and transmitted from the ship.
 When advertising revenue and audiences couldn’t keep Atlanta afloat, the company decided to join forces with Radio Caroline.

 2. Radio London

-Otherwise known as Wonderful Radio London, or the “Big L,” this well-known pirate radio ship broadcast on 266 metres, and played some of the most well-loved music of the day.
-The organisation started in 1964 and ran every day until 1967.
+Otherwise known as Wonderful Radio London, or the “Big L,” this well-known pirate radio ship broadcast on 266 meters and played some of the most well-loved music of the day.

 Radio London was managed from a former US minesweeper ship called MV Galaxy, and it was anchored at Frinton-on-Sea, near Essex.

-Interestingly, unlike many of its rivals, Wonderful Radio London quickly became a legitimate operation, with primary offices on Central London.
-However, most of the programmes shared by this station were recorded and presented live from a ship-based studio.
+Interestingly, unlike many of its rivals, Wonderful Radio London quickly became a legitimate operation, with primary offices in Central London.

 3. Kiss FM

-Across Greater London, Kiss FM achieved a dedicated following with nearly half a million listeners – all while operating as a pirate radio station.
+Across Greater London, Kiss FM achieved a dedicated following with nearly half a million listeners while operating as a pirate radio station.
 The show became the best place to go for urban music and hip-hop content before it was rebranded in 1998.

-The history of pirate radio was so significant in the UK, that the company at the very top of UK broadcasting – the BBC eventually started to replicate the pirate style.
-BBC Radio 1 launched in 1967 in response to the growing demand for pirate radio stations.
+The history of pirate radio was so significant in the UK that the company at the very top of UK broadcasting – the BBC- eventually started replicating the pirate style.

-The programmes were designed to emulate the experiences of pirate radio, with some of the most famous DJs from pirate stations on the air.
-People like John Peel, Tony Blackburn, and Kenny Everett joined the BBC to broadcast popular music and shows to the masses.
+The programs were designed to emulate the experiences of pirate radio, with some of the most famous DJs from pirate stations on the air.

+Pirate Radio Stations